nodecross/nodex-docs/source/getting-started/index.md

 Try an example of sending a message via a NodeX Agent and receiving it.

-## Installing NodeX Agent and set up.
+## Installing NodeX Agent and set up

 First.
 We setup NodeX Agent.
 A tutorial without cloning the NodeX repository is currently in preparation.